 Get help

-If your child is struggling with drug or alcohol use, they can contact the Oregon YouthLine (text or call) at 1-877-968-8491 or text 'teen2teen' at 839863.
+If a youth you know is struggling with drug or alcohol use, they can contact the Oregon YouthLine (text or call) at 877-968-8491 or text 'teen2teen' at 839863.

 Washington County’s harm reduction program aims to protect the community and promote public safety by reducing potential harms from injection drug use such as the spread of infections like HIV and hepatitis C, syringe litter in communities, and overdose deaths.
 Visit the harm reduction program page to learn about local syringe exchange locations and services.